 (Reminder that it’s okay if you never want to ski a blue in your life)

 Remember what I said about blues being harder because they’re longer and steeper?
 I definitely felt that on The Moz.
 It wasn’t anything too crazy steep, but I found myself having to sit down and take a break halfway down because my legs were screaming.
 This alarmed the ski patrol since I think they were worried I had fallen and couldn’t get up.
-The latter half of that was certainly the case!
+Just try to get off to the side of the run before you sit down – that way you won’t be in everyone else’s way!

 You can take another break when you get back down T-Rex.
 Perhaps a celebratory beer for making it this far!
 Or celebratory french fries.
 Whatever floats your boat.